crabust/dNFT-web-app/README.md

 `yarn run start`

+Open the dApp in Google Chrome with Terra Extension installed.

-# Live Demo
+# Live Demo on Bombay-12 testnet

+These are ready-made test accounts with original, pre-minted NFTs.

+...

+You can use them to test the dApp and derivative minting using a pre-deployed contract `terra1zzf3207sepmhs2t8f2j0zwsklgahrtchn5hxth` on Bombay-12 testnet.
-You will find ready-made test accounts with corresponding mnemonics in the description of the video submission.
-Alternatively, you can do everything from the scratch following the instruction below.
+Alternatively, you can deploy a new contract and make the dApp work with your contract by following the instruction below.

-# Step-by-step instruction for Bombay-12 testnet
+# Manual Deployment (step-by-step instruction)
 ## Creating contract

 Before you start, you will need Chrome with Terra Extention installed.